VST-A: A Foundationally Sound Annotation Verifier: Background

-\subsection{Clight: Abstract C language}
+\subsection{Clight: abstract C language}

+We reason about C programs using CompCert Clight's syntax and semantics. \figref{fig:ClightAST} shows a simplified version of its syntax. \footnote{ VST-A does not support goto statements, since they are not supported by VST's program logic.
+VST-A does not support switch statements for now, but it will be easy to add that to VST-A in the future.
+VST-A does not yet support CompCert's special calls to built-in functions; these are rarely used in the source language.} Clight expressions are side-effect free.
+CompCert Clight distinguishes assignment statements and function call statements from other statements, and we refer to them as \emph{primary statements}, since they are the basic building blocks for our VST-A development.

-In this paper, we use a simplified version of CompCert Clight as an abstract C language. \figref{fig:ClightAST} shows the syntax. $\cloop{c}{\cincr{c}}$ is a general way to describe loops in the C language, which is equivalent to $\mathsf{for}\ (;;\cincr{c})\ \{c\}$.
-Three kinds of loops in C language, namely for, while and do-while loops, can be expressed using this general loop statement.
-In return statements, return expressions are optional; thus we write $e?$ instead of $e$.
-Goto statement is not allowed --- it is not supported by VST's program logic, and can be avoided by program transformation.
-Our development can handle switch statements but we exclude them in this paper because of their complex syntax.
+CompCert Clight uses $\cloop{c}{\cincr{c}}$ as a general way to describe loops, and it is equivalent to $\mathsf{for}\ (;;\cincr{c})\ \{c\}$.
+Three kinds of loops in C language, namely for, while, and do-while loops, can be expressed using this general loop statement (along with break and continue statements).
+In the paper presentation, we assume that return statements do not return a value, while our Coq development does handle return statements with return values. \footnote{ VST handles return values by a reserved variable called $\cvar{ret}$, as we illustrated in \figref{fig:ll-reverse-split}.
+Supporting return statements with return values does not cause significant difficulties in our development. }